LiorKogan/V1/README.md

 * Another horizontal combiner

-_**Q300:** Any pair of dragons (A, B) where A froze B, and at least two of the following conditions are satisfied: (i) the freeze duration was longer than ten minutes (ii) the freeze started after January 1, 980 (iii) the freeze ended before February 1, 980_
+_**Q300:** Any pair of dragons (A, B) where A froze B, and at least two of the following conditions are satisfied: (i) the freeze duration was longer than ten minutes, (ii) the freeze started after January 1, 980, and (iii) the freeze ended before February 1, 980_

 ![V1](Pictures/Q300.png)